Dry Box Dry Box Owner

 For all other colors that you see dotting the landscape at ports and depots and on vessels, these are indicative of different shipping lines and brands.
 These colors range from yellow, red and gray to green, magenta, and orange.
 It’s actually quite a pretty sight.
 These colors have no significance beyond that of marketing and brand association.

-What Are the Benefits of Colored Shipping Containers?
+What are the Benefits of Colored Shipping Containers?

 There are many reasons why shipping containers come in specific colors, and that usually has to do with identification and brand association purposes.
 Here are some more benefits of standing out from the crowd with a particular color: